 High volume traders may also qualify to upgrade from a retail investor account to a Premium Pepperstone client.
 VIP clients receive increased leverage, market insights from Pepperstone’s in-house analysts, premium rebates, and invitations to VIP events, seminars, sporting events, and private dining experiences.

 FXTM offers Standard, ECN, and Pro account types.
 Within each account type, there are sub-accounts with varying commissions, lot sizes, leverage, and product availability.

-Leverage at FXTM is significantly higher than the market average offering floating leverage up to 1000:1.
+Leverage with FXTM varies according to the appropriate regulator.
+Traders in Europe will have the standard leverage ratio of 30:1 for major currency pairs but traders outside this region can access significantly higher than the market average as FXTM offering floating leverage up to 1000:1.
 Yet, investors who are new to forex trading should be aware of the high risk that comes with high leverage.

 FXTM offers ECN trading where there is no dealing desk (NDD) involvement.
 With no dealing desk interference, FXTM provides deep interbank liquidity and instant trade execution to ECN account holders.

 Pepperstone can be contacted 24 hours a day, five days a week via multiple channels such as live chat, email, and phone support.
 Customer service representations are fluent in an array of languages, including English, Russian, Vietnamese or Thai.
 Representatives are helpful, offering quick answers, and helpful responses.